Architectures for Innovation Capital Formation

 Examines the institutional infrastructure required to operationalize IP capital markets, including asset representation systems, verification and assurance mechanisms, governance frameworks, execution environments, and capital compatibility structures.

-Research Paper No. 4
+Research Paper No. 04

 Liquidity Dynamics of IP Capital Markets

-Activation Mechanisms of Innovation Market Infrastructure
+Activation Conditions of Innovation Capital Formation

 Examines how liquidity emerges through progressive reductions of informational, participation, and transaction frictions, enabling innovation assets to circulate across heterogeneous actors and capital allocation systems.

-Research Paper No. 5
+Research Paper No. 05

 Macroeconomic Implications of Innovation Capital Formation